drscott173/CarND-Unscented-Kalman-Filter-Project/README.md

 of uncertainty.

 Here's how to read this image.
 The green line on top represents variations in the Y position through time.
-The blue line below repreasents variations in the X position through time.
+The blue line below represents variations in the X position through time.
 Our vehicle is essentially oscillating back in both X and Y, forming a figure 8.